kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->

+Enabling DSR will increase the number of IP addresses in use on each node by 1 for the VIP used to route return traffic.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

 <!--